Routing

 • Notes (to list orders, driver instructions, etc)

-Samsara doesn’t have an explicit "orders" entity.
-Samsara treats routes and stops as the primary scheduling blocks, you can map your "orders" concept onto these objects to track deliveries, pickups, and more.
+Samsara doesn’t have a first-class "order" entity.
+Samsara treats routes and stops as the primary scheduling blocks.
+Instead, all order-related details (e.g., SKUs, purchase order numbers, gate codes, customer contact info) are passed using the notes field on each stop.
 Decide how you want to store order information depending on your use case:

 • Truckload (entire route represents a single order): Use the route's name and notes fields to store order information.

-• Order per stop (single order at a single geofence): Use the stop's name and notes fields to store order information.
+• 1 Order per stop (single order at a single location): Use the stop's name and notes fields to store order information.

-• Multiple orders per stop (multiple orders at a single geofence):
+• Multiple orders per stop (multiple orders at a single location):

-• Option 1 - combined orders: Use the stop's notes field to list each order at that geofence.
+• Option 1 - combined orders: Use the stop's notes field to list each order at that location.

-• Pros: Does not require manual stop arrival/depart for drivers.
+• Pros: Does not require manual stop arrival or depart for drivers.

-• Cons: Arrival/Departure at the geofence will be triggered only once so all orders will have the same En Route, ETA, Arrival, and Departure times.
+• Cons: Arrival and departure to and from the location's geofence trigger only once so all orders will have the same En Route, ETA, Arrival, and Departure times.

-• Option 2 - individual orders: Create multiple stops using the same geofence, each representing an order.
-Require drivers to manually arrive/depart each stop to indicate delivery of each order.
+• Option 2 - individual orders: Create multiple stops using the same location, each representing an order.
+Require drivers to manually arrive or depart each stop to signal delivery of each order.

-• Pros: Each order's state will be unique to that order, depending on when the driver manually arrives/departs from that order's stop.
+• Pros: Each order's state is unique to that order, depending on when the driver manually arrives or departs from that order's stop.

-• Cons: Requires that the driver manually arrive/depart from each stop since they all have the same geofence.
+• Cons: Requires that the driver manually arrive or depart from each stop since they all have the same location geofence.

 A delivery window (i.e. service window, appointment window) is a time window within which the driver must complete the order.
-Examples of this include a negotiated appointment slot, the open/close times for a store, etc.
+Examples of this include a negotiated appointment slot and the open/close times for a store.

 Instructions